-Section 2-15.
-Self-services
+2.15.
+Self-Service

-(a) Owners and operators of Based Aircraft are permitted to fuel, wash, repair, or otherwise service their own aircraft subject to the lease or permit pursuant to which they base their aircraft at the Airport, provided there is no attempt to perform such services for others and further provided that such right is conditioned upon compliance with these regulations and all applicable laws.

-(b) An Based Aircraft owner or operator may hire an individual to provide, under the direction and supervision of the aircraft owner or operator, services only on the owner's or operator's Based Aircraft.
+- a.
+Owners and operators of based aircraft are permitted to fuel, wash, repair, or otherwise service their own aircraft subject to the lease or permit pursuant to which they base their aircraft at the Airport, provided there is no attempt to perform such services for others and further provided that such right is conditioned upon compliance with these regulations and all applicable laws. - b.
+A based aircraft owner or operator may hire an individual to provide, under the direction and supervision of the aircraft owner or operator, services only on the owner's or operator's Based Aircraft.
 Such services may only be provided by a direct employee of the Based Aircraft owner or a technical specialist.

-Section 2-16.
-Maintenance of premises
+2.16.
+Maintenance of Premises

 All persons using the airport refrain from littering or trashing the Airport.
-All persons having possession, control or use of any portions of the airport shall at all times maintain such premises in clean, serviceable, safe and operable condition and repair unless the lease, sub-lease or permit by which they occupy the premises excuses them from such maintenance or repair.
+All persons having possession, control, or use of any portions of the airport shall at all times maintain such premises in clean, serviceable, safe, and operable condition and repair unless the lease, sub-lease or permit by which they occupy the premises excuses them from such maintenance or repair.

-Section 2-17.
-Waste containers and disposal
+2.17.
+Waste Containers and Disposal

 All airport tenants, users, or visitors shall dispose of all waste in the appropriate waste containers.
-No petroleum products, industrial waste matter or other hazardous materials shall be dumped or otherwise disposed of in waste containers or elsewhere on the Airpot except in accordance with local, county, state and federal law.
+No petroleum products, industrial waste matter or other hazardous materials shall be dumped or otherwise disposed of in waste containers or elsewhere at the Airport except in accordance with local, county, state, and federal law.
 Any hazardous material brought onto the Airport by any person shall be the responsibility of such person under all applicable laws.

-Section 2-18.
+2.18.
 Storage

-No person shall store or stock materials or equipment at any location on the Airport except in areas designated for such storage and use by the Airport Commission or their landlord.
+No person shall store or stock materials or equipment at any location on the Airport except in areas designated for such storage and use by the Airport Department or their landlord.
 All materials or equipment permissibly stored in approved areas must also be stored in such a manner as to not be unsightly or constitute a hazard to personnel or property, as determined by the Airport Director.

-Section 2-19.
-Storage, transfer and cleanup charges
+2.19.
+Storage, Transfer, and Cleanup Charges

 The Airport Director may remove and impose storage, removal and transfer charges upon any property unlawfully located at the airport.
-The Airport Director may clean up any material unlawfully spilled, placed or otherwise deposited at the Airport and may charge the responsible person(s) for the cost of the cleanup, any required environmental remediation, and any expenses incurred by, or fines or damages imposed on, the Airport Commission as a result of the clean up.
+The Airport Director may clean up any material unlawfully spilled, placed, or otherwise deposited at the Airport and may charge the responsible person(s) for the cost of the cleanup, any required environmental remediation, and any expenses incurred by, or fines or damages imposed on, the Airport Department as a result of the clean up.

-Section 2-20.
-Model aircraft, kites, balloons, etc.
+2.20 Model Aircraft, Kites, Balloons.

-No person shall fly or release a model aircraft, rocket, kite, balloon, parachute, etc., on the airport except with the express written permission of and in strict compliance with the conditions of such activity imposed by the Airport Director.
+No person shall fly or release a model aircraft, rocket, kite, balloon, parachute at the airport except with the express written permission of and in strict compliance with the conditions of such activity imposed by the Airport Director.

-Section 2-21.
+2.21.
 Advertisements

-No person shall post, distribute or display signs, advertisements, circulars, printed or written matter in any portions of the Airport other than their leased or assigned premises without written permission from the Airport Director.
+No person shall post, distribute, or display signs, advertisements, circulars, printed or written matter in any portions of the Airport other than their leased or assigned premises without written permission from the Airport Director.
 All outdoor signs must be approved in writing by the Airport Director prior to installation.

-Section 2-22.
+2.22.
 Animals